-As previously described, the VNXe3100 platform consists of a 2U disk processor enclosure (DPE).
-Up to seven 2U, 12 (3.5-inch) disk drive DAEs with a maximum of 99 disk drives2 in a dual SP configuration.
+As previously described, the VNXe3150 platform consists of a 2U disk processor enclosure (DPE).
+Up to seven 2U, 12 (3.5-inch) disk drive DAEs with a maximum of 100 disk drives2 in a dual SP configuration.

-In a dual SP system, when calculating the number of drives for your VNXe3100 platform, the DPE is included in the total drive slot quantity of from 96 to 99 drives.
-If the total drive slot quantity exceeds from 96 to 99, you will not be able to add another DAE.
+When calculating the number of drives for your VNXe3150 platform, the DPE in a dual SP configuration is included in the total drive slot quantity of from 96 to 100 drives.
+If the total drive slot quantity exceeds from 96 to 100, you will not be able to add another DAE.

-In a single SP system, when calculating the number of drives for your VNXe3100 platform, the DPE is included in the total drive slot quantity of from 48 to 49 drives.
-If the total drive slot quantity exceeds from 48 to 49, you will not be able to add another DAE.

-"Disk-array enclosure" on page 36 provides details about the available DAEs for the VNXe3100 platform.
+In a single SP configuration, the total drive slot quantity of from 48 to 50 drives is possible.
+If the total drive slot quantity exceeds from 48 to 50, you will not be able to add another DAE.
+The "Disk-array enclosure" section on page 35 provides more information about the available DAEs for the VNXe3150 platform as well as a configuration table.

-Each VNXe3100 2U DPE consists of the following components:
+Each VNXe3150 DPE consists of the following components: